 Unlike a typical whale watching trip, where tourists can only hope to spot whales during their boat ride, technology has provided crypto whale watchers to simply be alerted any time a crypto whale makes a movement.
 As noted previously, thanks to the public ledgers of the most popular blockchains, the wallet addresses of all participants on the public blockchain are visible for anyone to see, including crypto whales.
 Along with this visibility, all transactions going into, and out of the wallets are also available for the public to see.

 Free tools such as those provided by PARSIQ allow for anyone to set up alerts on any crypto wallet on the blockchain.
-In particular, PARSIQ supports the monitoring of wallets on several chains, including: Bitcoin, Ethereum, Dash, Algorand, Binance Smart Chain, Houbi Eco Chain, Solana, and Polkadot.
+In particular, PARSIQ supports the monitoring of wallets on several chains, including Bitcoin, Ethereum, Dash, Algorand, Binance Smart Chain, Houbi Eco Chain, Solana, and Polkadot.

 With PARSIQ, users can sign up for a free account, identify the whale wallets that they might want to monitor, and simply set up an alert in the PARSIQ tool by cutting and pasting the wallet address.
-Alerts can then be sent directly to a Telegram account or Google Sheet, or for the more sophisticated trader, webhooks can be configured to a trading bot to potentially execute pre-planned trades.
+Alerts can then be sent directly to a Telegram account or Google Sheets, or for the more sophisticated trader, webhooks can be configured to a trading bot to potentially execute pre-planned trades.
 A more detailed tutorial can be found here, under the Whale Watching with PARSIQ section.

 Instead of staring endlessly at Etherscan for whale movements, interested crypto whale watchers can simply wait to receive an alert and then act instantaneously on the information coming from these wallets.